pa2si/tortuga/README.md

-v 0.16.12
+v 0.16.13

 What's new:

-- Now the last event card is also shown in the middle
+- event cards max and min size
+- some text size formatting

 Done: